strowk/tisq/README.md

 ## Status

 In active development.
-Not ready for production use, there are no tests, incomplete error handling, program can crash on some inputs that are not yet completely supported (like f.e array types).
+Not ready for production use, there are no tests, incomplete error handling, program can crash on some inputs.

 ### Database support